College fraternities and sororities: Gender exclusivity

 Fraternities and sororities traditionally have been single-sex organizations, with fraternities consisting exclusively of men and sororities consisting exclusively of women.
 In the United States, fraternities and sororities have a statutory exemption from Title IX legislation prohibiting this type of gender exclusion within student groups, and organizations such as the Fraternity and Sorority Political Action Committee lobby to maintain it.

 Since the mid-20th century, a small number of fraternities, such as Alpha Theta and Lambda Lambda Lambda, have opted to become co-educational and admit female members; however, these generally represent a minority of Greek-letter organizations and no such fraternity is currently a member of the North American Interfraternity Conference, the largest international association of fraternities.
 The first coed fraternity was Pi Alpha Tau (1963–1991) at the University of Illinois at Chicago.

 Much more commonly, coed fraternities exist in the form of service fraternities, such as Alpha Phi Omega and Epsilon Sigma Alpha and others.
 These organizations are similar to social fraternities and sororities, except they are coed and non-residential.
-Similarly, in the United States, professional fraternities, such as Alpha Kappa Psi, Delta Sigma Pi, and Phi Gamma Nu, are required to be co-ed under the Title IX amendments, as are any fraternities that are not social fraternities.
+Similarly, in the United States, professional fraternities, such as Alpha Kappa Psi, Delta Sigma Pi, and Phi Gamma Nu, are required to be co-ed under the Title IX amendments, as are any fraternities that are not social.

 In 2014, Sigma Phi Epsilon became the first fraternity in the North American Interfraternity Conference to accept transgender members, or those identifying as male, to join the social fraternity.
-Several sororities have adjusted their policies to confirm that transgender prospective members are allowable.
+Several sororities have adjusted their policies to confirm that transgender prospective members are allowed.

 Importantly, all these variants have stemmed from a process of self-determination, without challenge by other fraternities and sororities.
 In a bellwether case in 2016, Harvard University changed its student conduct code to bar members of single-sex groups from leading campus groups, serving as captains of sports teams, or participating in valuable academic fellowships.
 This is being contested vigorously in U.S. federal court by several affected fraternities and sororities.